objectiveweb/skeleton/README.md

 ## sample

+* Contact model
 * Contacts list, reusing metaproject's GridComponent from the Objectiveweb distro
 * Module-specific menu, which gets appended to the app interface
-* A Contact Editor Component
+* An Editor Component for contacts, which exposes the contacts DataSource